DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia.markdown

-defending a claim of trademark infringement, among a laundry list of other claims.[^27] As far as the trademark infringement claim was concerned, the matter was dismissed after the Court held the plaintiff’s trademark, Home Décor Center, was too generic to warrant protection.
+defending a claim of trademark infringement, among a laundry list of other claims.[^27] As far as the trademark infringement claim was concerned, the matter was dismissed after the Court held the plaintiff’s trademark, Home Decor Center, was too generic to warrant protection.

 Furthermore one cannot say definitively that Google has been victorious